 Instructions

-- Transfer cooked nuggets to a plate lined with paper towels to drain off the extra oil.
-Let them cool slightly, then serve hot with ranch, ketchup, or your favorite dipping sauce.
+- Transfer the fried catfish to a plate lined with paper towels to drain.
+Let them cool slightly before serving.

 Nutrition Information